ExplicITConsulting/ExplicITConsulting.github.io/support-terms.en.md

 The Benefactor Circle add-on and the Outlook add-in are products of ExplicIT Consulting, but not the free and open-source Set-OutlookSignatures.

 We offer premium paid support for Set-OutlookSignatures.
+We pass on part of your investment directly to the Set-OutlookSignatures project, thereby promoting the further development of the free open-source version.

-If you prefer free community support, please open an issue on the GitHub page.
+If you prefer free community support for Set-OutlookSignatures, please open an issue on its GitHub page.

-As stated on our homepage, documentation, quotes, and invoices, the Benefactor Circle license does not include support, as support is rarely required and we aim to keep license costs fair.
+As stated on our homepage, documentation, quotes, and invoices, the license for the Benefactor Circle add-on does not include support, as support is rarely required and we aim to keep license costs fair.

 Support requests from Benefactor Circle license holders are prioritized.